 Citizens United, a nonprofit corporation, released a film titled Hillary: The Movie in January 2008.

 The film was highly critical of Presidential candidate Hillary Clinton.
 Citizens United wanted to make the movie available on video-on-demand.
-Citizens United wanted to promote the video-on-demand by running ads on broadcast and cable television.
+They also wanted to promote the video-on-demand by running ads on broadcast and cable television.

 However, a key provision of the BCRA – 2 U.S.C. §441b – that prohibited corporations or unions from using their general treasury funds to make independent expenditures (spending) for “electioneering communications” – defined as speech expressly advocating the election or defeat of a political candidate that is made within 30 days of a primary or 60 days within a general election.